ta-data-bcn/data-bcn-cheatsheet/labs/module-3/lab-problems-with-ML/README.md

 ## Introduction

-When working with machine learning algorithms, we might face many kind of problems.
+When working with machine learning algorithms, we might face many different problems.
 The goal of this lab is for you to deal with the most commons ML problems.

 ## Getting Started